Thinking of starting to run?

 Neutral runners and underpronators are recommended to wear Neutral running shoes.
 And if you are an overpronator, you’ll need stability shoes that support the overpronation.

-You can check your feet type with simple wet foot test and then choose the running shoes accordingly.
+You can check your feet type with a simple wet foot test and then choose the running shoes accordingly.

 2. Get Sport-Specific Clothes